FatmaKhaled22/Full-stack-Assignment/README.md

 - Only authenticated users should be able to earn XP and complete tasks.
 - That XP is awarded only once for each completed task.
 - Only authenticated users cn access to profile page.
+- Application is full responsive to suitable for all screen.

 ## Roles